200sc/bebop/README.md

 Original bebop requires semicolons after field definitions, and so do we.
 It seems practical for the language parser to treat newlines as semicolons (as Go does).

-Invalid recursive type structures can be defined and generated.
-If they are impossible to size, the Go compiler will reject the generated code.
-A future change to this project will detect these conditions at generation time.

 ## Credit

 Original bebop compiler (C#, Typescript, ...): https://github.com/RainwayApp/bebop